gabeweng/gabeweng.github.io/_posts/2020-07-12-semi-supervised-learning.md

 ![](/images/ssl-mixmatch-part-3.png){: .align-center}

 iv.
-Now, for the labeled group, we take model predictions and compute cross-entropy loss with the ground truth mixup labels.
-Similarly, for the unlabeled group, we compute model predictions and compute mean square error(MSE) loss with the mixup pseudo labels.
+Now, for the labeled group, we take model predictions and compute <span style="background-color: #e0f2f1;">cross-entropy loss</span> with the ground truth mixup labels.
+Similarly, for the unlabeled group, we compute model predictions and compute <span style="background-color: #ede7f6;">mean square error(MSE) loss</span> with the mixup pseudo labels.
 A weighted sum is taken of these two terms with $$\lambda$$ weighting the MSE loss.

 ![](/images/ssl-mixmatch-part-4.png){: .align-center}